-Yes, the company has an occupational health and safety management system, and driven through the Environment, Occupational Heath, & Safety (EOHS) policy which was revised recently to align with the implementation of new standard Revised ISO i.e., ISO: 45001: 2018.
+The company has an occupational health and safety management system, and driven through the Environment, Occupational Heath, & Safety (EOHS) policy which was revised recently to align with the implementation of new standard Revised ISO i.e., ISO: 45001: 2018.
 The management commitment towards EOHS is demonstrated by involving senior management through "Senior Management Feedback Form" obtained by respective project teams during senior management visit and SOT - Safety Observation Tour by Project Heads/project managers which provides the positive reinforcement/feedback for safe practices/behaviours and thereby ensuring continuous improvements.
 Project specific Legal Register is prepared and monitored across all project locations to ensure compliance to all the norms pertaining to safety.
 Being an ISO 45001 certified organization, the occupational health and safety management system is built and implemented on the mentioned standard.
 The system covers all construction (residential) and operations and maintenance (Integrated Cities and Industrial Clusters) projects within Mahindra Lifespaces.
-For more details on Occupational Health & Safety management system, please refer to section Occupational Health & Safety Management section under Human capital in the integrated report (Refer to page number 96).
+For more details on Occupational Health & Safety Management section under Human capital in the integrated report.